hwhite36/xapi-data-analyzer/README.md

     * contains standard-format timestamps of interactions
 * `Duration`
     * contains the seconds that someone spends interacting with an element (unreliable, but can still be helpful)
+* `Response`
+    * contains any responses to H5P elements that a user enters (mostly used to collect email addresses in an H5P Essay element for the purpose of associating with UUIDs)

 The raw data *should* already be in an appropriate format, but it's important to note that **the tool requires that these columns exist with these exact names!**